Drrobot8/power-platform/power-platform/admin/create-environment.md

 Currently, if you don't select **Yes** for **Enable Dynamics 365 apps** when you create a database, you can't make this change later or install Dynamics 365 apps on this environment.
 However, you need a Dynamics 365 license to select **Yes** for **Enable Dynamics 365 apps**.

-Foe more information about Dataverse, see [What is Dataverse?](/power-apps/maker/data-platform/data-platform-intro) and [Why choose Dataverse?](/power-apps/maker/data-platform/why-dataverse-overview)
+For more information about Dataverse, see [What is Dataverse?](/power-apps/maker/data-platform/data-platform-intro) and [Why choose Dataverse?](/power-apps/maker/data-platform/why-dataverse-overview)

 #### Why create an environment without a database?